mpatel1996/mpatel1996/README.md

 ## Hi there 👋 ##
 ###### Thanks for checking out my GitHub page.
 It is currently Under constructions :construction: and more repositories are bound to be added in the future.
-Until then, please enjoy my About Me Page :simple_smile:.
+Until then, please enjoy my About Me Page :smile:
 ---

 - 🔭 I’m currently working on ...